ThaliaVillalobos/OtterRadio/README.md

 The following **required** functionality is completed:

-- [ ] User can see the list of recipes
+- [ ] User can create an account
-- [ ] User can search recipes based on specific ingredients
+- [ ] User can login as guest
-- [ ] User can search recipes based on name of dish
+- [ ] User can play and stop the otter radio
-- [ ] User can tap a recipe for cooking instructions
+- [ ] User can post a message
+- [ ] User can see messages posted by other users

 The following **Optional** features are implemented:

-- [ ] User can sign up to create a new account using Parse authentication
+- [ ] User can see the schedule of the audio live stream
 - [ ] User can log in and log out of his or her account
-- [ ] The current signed in user is persisted across app restarts
-- [ ] The user can see a video demostrating the cooking proccess
+- [ ] User can listen to the radio when the phone screen is turned off
-- [ ] The user can see a list of recomended recipes
+- [ ] User can view the live stream of the otter radio
-- [ ] The user can save recipes to favorites
-- [ ] The user can share recipes with other users
+- [ ] User can request a song
-- [ ] The user can see a drink recipe section
+- [ ] User can sign in as a radio talk host user
-- [ ] The user can filter recipes by time, difficulty, and steps
+- [ ] Radio talk host users can see the requests from users

 ## Considerations
 - What is your product pitch?